-The above represents consideration received in respect of unsatisfied performance obligation which is recognised as revenue over the period the services are provided.
-The remaining performance obligations are recognised within 3 years.
+The below represents consideration received in respect of unsatisfied performance obligation which is recognised as revenue over the period the services are provided.
+The remaining performance obligations usually to be recognised within 3 years.

 Unsatisfied performance obligation yet to be recognised as revenue: